aspectron/iris-rpc/README.md

 - Uses TLS (SSL) for data transport
 - HMAC based authentication against user-supplied secret
 - Optional message signing against MITM attacks
-- Optional 2nd layer message encryption (aes-256-cbc by default, if enabled)
+- Optional second layer message encryption (aes-256-cbc by default, if enabled)

 Authentication is based on user supplied secret keys, so this is as secure as your host.